You don’t always start a blog post with a lead image of a bathroom. But at Sketch, you can kind of get away with it.

 - Saint – Rémy de Provence – Dacquoise cake, lavender honey ice cream, lemon and star anise water

-The menu is as eclectic as the design of the restaurant, with a selection of meat, fish and pasta, there really is something for everyone.
+The menu is as eclectic as the design of the restaurant, with a selection of meat, fish, and pasta, there really is something for everyone.
 The food is presented in a beautiful yet meticulous manner.
 The Gallery does not serve meals, it serves edible works of art.

 We began the evening with cocktails, I chose the Old Cuban – after much indecisiveness and some help from the waiter.
 The Old Cuban was an earlier mix of our modern day mojito.
 It was delicious.
 I was as equally bad at making a decision with the food and again asked the waiter for help.
 There are a lot of vegetarian options at Sketch and I’m told there was also one vegan option on the menu for any vegans who want to experience Sketch Gallery.
 The risotto, which was very cheesy and cooked well.
 (Yum Yum).
 My friend opted for Udon noodles.

 When booking the table we were informed that the table would only for 2 hours and we would need to vacate the table at 9.30 pm.
 However, we were never reminded or asked to leave despite staying until 10 pm.
 The food and drink service was fast and professional.
 The waiters were very attentive, filling up your water constantly and always there when you wanted something.
 The customers were certainly the priority of every member of staff.
 I absolutely loved my experience here.
 It was fancy yet quirky and laid back at the same time.
 This meant I didn’t feel uncomfortable which has happened before in extremely fancy places.
 I thoroughly enjoyed all aspects of the night and it was the little things that helped to make the evening what it was.
 I found Sketch to be full of surprises and even after a night there the place still felt like a maze of excitement with more left to explore.
 Overall Sketch is a fantastic experience.
 The place is made up of several rooms so if you like what you see here, make sure you book the Gallery.
-It’s pricey, weighing in at about £50 per head for dinner, dessert and a drink so definitely either for special occasions or, if you’ve just got it like that, for whenever.
+It’s pricey, weighing in at about £50 per head for dinner, dessert, and a drink so definitely either for special occasions or, if you’ve just got it like that, for whenever.

-It was an expensive treat and not somewhere I could afford to eat at regularly but for a birthday treat this fun yet fancy restaurant was the perfect place.
+It was an expensive treat and not somewhere I could afford to eat regularly but for a birthday treat this fun yet the fancy restaurant was the perfect place.
 Often something quirky and different helps you to see the city in a new and interesting light.

 I would definitely return.
 There is a wide variety of drinks and food options so although my choices were great, I’d have to choose something else.

-Now I cannot talk about Sketch without mentioning the toilets, they are an experience of it own.
+Now I cannot talk about Sketch without mentioning the toilets, they are an experience of its own.
 The restaurant plays host to a collection of large white eggs, contained within a room that is accessed by a split curved staircase.
-Reflecting the colours of the stained glass ceiling, the eggs contain individual toilet cubicles, each with their own individual music and sound, creating a truly unforgettable and quite amusing experience.
-It is impressive to realise that the toilets alone attract visitors from across the globe (That’s what I have been told).
+Reflecting the colors of the stained glass ceiling, the eggs contain individual toilet cubicles, each with their own individual music and sound, creating a truly unforgettable and quite amusing experience.
+It is impressive to realize that the toilets alone attract visitors from across the globe (That’s what I have been told).
 Every design and experience had been carefully thought out and planned from the moment to enter the restaurant to the second you leave.